pchaitanya21/NLP-Helper/README.md

 1.used dialog flow to understand the basic functionality of a chatbot ~couldnt connect to the json server got null output on the app

-2.using colab to implemeent lstm(seq2seq)
+2.used colab to implement lstm(seq2seq)